Rumpunzel/rpg-thingy/characters/talents/influence.md

 ### Dreamer

-During a rest, you may spend resources to gain an enduring boon with rating equal to the resources spent representing a prophetic dream you had while resting.
+During a rest, you may spend paraphernalia to gain an enduring boon with rating equal to the paraphernalia spent representing a prophetic dream you had while resting.
 Consult with the GM concerning the nature of the dream.
 The boon may be used by anyone, with any skill, and with any attribute but only in the context or with the subject of your dream.

 ### Wily Fox